-GASB Codification Section 1800.142, Fund Balance Reporting and Governmental Fund Type Definitions, defines the different types of fund balances that a governmental entity must use for financial reporting purposes.
+Under GASB Codification Section 1800.142, Fund Balance Reporting and Governmental Fund Type Definitions.
+This Statement defines the different types of fund balances that a governmental entity must use for financial reporting purposes.
 GASB requires the fund balance amounts to be properly reported within one of the fund balance categories listed below:

 - a) Nonspendable includes amounts that cannot be spent because they are either not in spendable form or legally or contractually required to be maintained intact.
-Consists of fund balance associated with prepaid expenses All nonspendable fund balances at year end relate to not in spendable form assets. - b) Restricted this classification includes fund balance category amounts that can be spent only for the specific purposes stipulated by constitution, external resource providers, or through enabling legislation.
-The restricted balance represents investment in commercial time deposits that serve as collateral on an outstanding loan obligation (see Note 5). - c) Committed fund balance classification includes amounts that can be used only for the specific purposes determined by a formal action of the School's Board of Directors.
-There are no committed fund balances at year end. - d) Assigned fund balance classification are intended to be used by the School's management for specific purposes but do not meet the criteria to be classified as restricted or committed.
-The assigned fund balances at year end pertain to the School's internal account. - e) Unassigned portion of the fund balance that has not been restricted, committed or assigned for a specific purpose.
+Consists of fund balance associated with prepaid expenses. - b) Restricted this classification includes fund balance category amounts that can be spent only for the specific purposes stipulated by constitution, external resource providers, or through enabling legislation.
+Restricted fund balances at year end pertains to the Schools lunch program. - c) Committed fund balance classification includes amounts that can be used only for the specific purposes determined by a formal action of the School's Board of Directors.
+There are no committed fund balances at year end. - d) Assigned fund balance classification that is intended to be used by the School's management for specific purposes but do not meet the criteria to be classified as restricted or committed.
+There are no assigned fund balances at year end. - e) Unassigned portion of the fund balance that has not been restricted, committed or assigned for a specific purpose.
 This is the residual classification for the School's general fund.